 Under rules adopted by the U.S. Securities and Exchange Commission (the "SEC"), we are furnishing proxy materials to our shareholders on the Internet, rather than mailing printed copies of those materials to each shareholder.
 If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials unless you request one.
-Instead, the Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the proxy materials on the Internet.
+Instead, the Notice of Internet Availability of Proxy Materials on the Internet.
+If you received a Notice of Internet Availability of proxy materials on the Internet.
+If you received a Notice of Internet Availability of Proxy Materials on the Internet.
 If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, please follow the instructions included in the Notice of Internet Availability of Proxy Materials.

 A proxy may be revoked at any time before it is exercised by giving a written notice to our Secretary bearing a later date than the proxy, by submitting a later-dated proxy or, if you are a shareholder of record or hold legal authority from a shareholder of record, by voting the shares represented by the proxy in person at the Annual Meeting.
 Unless revoked, the shares represented by each duly executed, timely delivered proxy will be voted in accordance with the specifications made.
-If no specifications are made on a duly executed, timely delivered proxy, such shares will be voted FOR the election of directors named in this Proxy Statement, FOR the approval of the amendment to the Credit Acceptance Corporation Amended and Restated Incentive Compensation Plan (the "Incentive Plan"), FOR the advisory proposal to approve our named executive officer compensation, for "EVERY YEAR" as the frequency of future advisory votes to approve our named executive officer compensation, and FOR ratification of the selection of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for 2023.
+If no specifications are made on a duly executed, timely delivered proxy, such shares will be voted FOR the election of directors named in this Proxy Statement, FOR the approval of the amendment to the Credit Acceptance Corporation Amended and Restated Incentive Compensation, for "EVERY YEAR" as the frequency of future advisory votes to approve our named executive officer compensation, and FOR ratification of the selection of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for 2023.
 The Board does not intend to present any other matters at the Annual Meeting.
 However, should any other matters properly come before the Annual Meeting, it is the intention of the proxy holders to vote the proxy in accordance with their best judgment to the extent permitted by law.